Teigler/FoBOFD/README.md

 For example the icon and text size can be configured.

 ## Personal Goals

+The personal goals are the main reason why i started this project.
+Thus the focus is on the methodology and not on the completion itself.

 * Improve my software development skills - not only coding ;)
 * Improve and learn more about Test Driven Development (TDD)